Karen L Ashby, MD

 - Academic medical centers in urban settings provide the ideal culturally and ethnically diverse environment for minority residents to receive training.

-- UH is commited to developing a dynamic, thriving and diverse team of physicians, nurses, health care professionals and management staff that more fully represents the medical community and the population it serves.
+- UH is committed to developing a dynamic, thriving and diverse team of physicians, nurses, health care professionals and management staff that more fully represents the medical community and the population it serves.

-For questions about the David Satcher Clerkship, please contact the David Satcher Clerkship Director, Dr. Ogechi Muoh at firstname.lastname@example.org.
+For questions about about the David Satcher Clerkship, please contact M. Elizabeth Ruttenberg at MaryElizabeth.Ruttenberg@uhhospitals.org.

 Medical Students interested in applying for the David Satcher Clerkship should review the information regarding clerkship prerequisites, then: